Breast Cancer Show Ever: Plot

-Cartman revels in this victory and reads a "report" in class about breast cancer, laughing along the way and telling corny breast cancer-related jokes to jeer her for losing against him.
-Wendy loses her temper and nearly fights him in class when she is called to the office by Principal Victoria.
-Wendy believes that she's in trouble, but when she arrives, Principal Victoria congratulates her on raising awareness for Breast Cancer and then tells her that she has heard that Wendy is planning to fight Cartman for making fun of it.
-However, Wendy informs her that there will not be a fight to which Victoria replies "Oh no?"
-She then reveals to Wendy that she is a breast cancer survivor and that she personally learned that cancer is "pure evil" and cannot be reasoned with, and that one must risk everything fighting the "fat little lump" before it takes everything.
+In class, Cartman taunts Wendy even further by giving a presentation about breast cancer.
+Wendy, losing her temper, begins to attack Cartman but is called to Principal Victoria's office.
+Wendy believes that she's in trouble, but when she arrives, Principal Victoria congratulates her on raising awareness for breast cancer and then tells her that she has heard that Wendy is planning to fight Cartman for making fun of it.
+However, Wendy informs her that there will not be a fight.
+Surprised, Victoria then reveals to Wendy that she is a breast cancer survivor and that she personally learned that cancer is "pure evil" and cannot be reasoned with, and that one must risk everything fighting the "fat little lump" before it takes everything.
 Wendy quickly catches on, realizing that the principal is not talking about cancer, but telling her that she has to fight Cartman, regardless of the consequences.

-Wendy then meets Cartman on the playground for the fight.
-Cartman makes final efforts to escape the situation: claiming it is too late in their recess period do go through, but he eventually gives in: calling Wendy a "big bully" and decides to fight.
+Wendy then meets Cartman on the playground for the fight, telling him that she doesn't care if she gets in trouble for fighting him.
+Cartman makes a final effort to escape the situation by claiming that it is too late in their recess period to go through, but he eventually decides to fight.
 Although Cartman briefly gains the upper hand, Wendy dominates the fight and soon emerges victorious with only a few bruises, while leaving Cartman bruised, bloody, and having knocked out many of his teeth.
-The other students cheer her, and after Wendy leaves and a few students disperse, Cartman begins to sob in front of the remaining students: bemoaning that he will no longer be considered "the cool kid".
-Cartman's classmates assure him that they never thought he was cool in the first place and that they all have always hated him; Cartman in delusion assumes they're trying to make him feel better, reasoning that they must still like him.
-Cartman is suddenly elated at this thought, leaving the others dumbfounded by his psychosis.
+The other students cheer her for her victory, and after Wendy leaves and a few students disperse, Cartman begins to sob in front of the remaining students: bemoaning that he will no longer be considered "the cool kid".
+Cartman's classmates assure him that they never thought he was cool in the first place and that they all have always disliked him; Cartman in delusion assumes they're trying to make him feel better, reasoning that they must still like him.
+Cartman is suddenly elated at this thought, leaving the others dumbfounded.

 Cultural references

 The plot of the episode is loosely based on the film Three O'Clock High.
 The fight scene is also based on that of the film Snatch and references the ending scene of There Will Be Blood.
 In the DVD commentary, Parker and Matt Stone refer to the character's interactions in the episode as thematically similar to the cartoon show Peanuts and "kids being kids".
-While Cartman awaits the fight in class, Mr. Garrison says, "So you see, at this point Euripides knew he could not win the battle", referencing The Frogs, a comedic play by Aristophanes where the Greek tragedians Euripides and Aeschylus are measured against one another, the better to be revived so he can "educate the thoughtless" and rid Athens of evil politicians that are ruining the city (1500-1502, The Frogs).
+While Cartman awaits the fight in class, Mr. Garrison says, "So you see, at this point Euripides knew he could not win the battle", referencing The Frogs, a comedic play by Aristophanes where the Greek tragedians Euripides and Aeschylus are measured against one another, the better to be revived so he can "educate the thoughtless" and rid Athens of evil politicians that are ruining the city (1500–1502, The Frogs).